bradeneast/oakstudio.co/_src/blog/Why the name.md

 Like the Mingo Oak, when we think of things that are strong, resiliant, and have widespread roots, oaks are the first trees come to mind.
 That's a metaphor we resonate with.
 We see a way to do build brands like that - nurturing the stories and ideas that help businesses stick around, put down roots, and resist the waves of trend.

-> We see a way to do build brands like oak trees.
+> We see a way to grow brands like oak trees.
 Nurturing the stories and ideas that help businesses stick around, put down roots, and resist the waves of trend.

 ## The Jurupa